You have heard before that palm oil is bad, but you may not know exactly why.

 To begin with, you could always give out non-candy goodies on Halloween.
 Items like temporary tattoos, glow-sticks and bouncy balls are pretty irresistible to all ages, or there’s always individual packets of raisins or pretzels.
 However, if the traditionalist in you wants to stick to candy for Halloween, read on.

 Palm oil can be listed under a myriad of names on product labels, including cetyl palmitate, elaeis guineensis, ethylhexyl palmitate, hydrated palm glycerides, octyl palmitate, palm kernel, palmate, sodium kernelate….and more.
 What’s that?
 You’re not a scientist or dietician?
 Just a primate-friendly person who wants to celebrate a holiday?
 OK.
+We’ll make it easy on you.

 Feel better about your choices, and then the only monkey business you’ll experience this Halloween will be that kid down the street who might TP your house.